bilaloguz/favp/README.md

 - **Python 3.8+** with FastAPI
 - **FFmpeg** - Must be installed and available in system PATH
-- **Modern web browser** - Chrome, Firefox, Edge, or Safari with HLS support
+- **Modern web browser** - Chrome, Firefox with HLS support

+  **I intentionally do not care about Ap*le products like S**ari.
+If you like or praise such products, please leave this page immediatley.**

 ## Installation